eNMS-automation/eNMS/docs/inventory/objects.rst

 Type of objects
 ---------------

-There are different types of devices and links available in eNMS.
+There are two types of objects available in eNMS: devices and links.

-* **Device**: router, switch, optical switch, server, host, antenna, regenerator, firewall.
-* **Link**: ethernet link, optical link, etherchannel (LAG), optical channel, pseudowire, BGP peering.

 Each type of device (resp. link) has a specific icon (resp. color) when displayed graphically:

 .. image:: /_static/inventory/objects/object_types.png